felipecabargas/middleware.blog/_posts/blog/2017-06-08-tip-of-the-day-not-null-columns-ror.md

 ---
 author: juanpintoduran
-title: Tip-of-the-day: How to force existing column to contain data in Rails
+title: Tip-of-the-day - How to force existing column to contain data in Rails
 excerpt:
 layout: post
 categories: